wkentaro/screenshot-manager/README.md

 ## Why?

 I usually take screenshot/screencast just for logging in daily basis.
-It is quite useful if we put them in a single folder or cloud service (ie. Google Drive) to synchronize them among multiple devices and platforms.
-However, sometimes this is difficult because of the default saving location of screenshot (ie. `~/Desktop` on macOS) and difference of the name (ie. `Screenshot from %Y-%m-%d %H-%M-%S.png` on Ubuntu and `Screen Shot %Y-%m-%d at %H.%M.%S.png`, `Kapture %Y-%m-%d at %H.%M.%S.mp4` on macOS).
+It is quite useful if we put them in a single folder or cloud service (e.g., Google Drive) to synchronize them among multiple devices and platforms.
+However, sometimes this is difficult because of the default saving location of screenshot (e.g., `~/Desktop` on macOS) and difference of the name (e.g., `Screenshot from %Y-%m-%d %H-%M-%S.png` on Ubuntu and `Screen Shot %Y-%m-%d at %H.%M.%S.png`, `Kapture %Y-%m-%d at %H.%M.%S.mp4` on macOS).
 This software serves some solutions for this with a simple Python script and Cron job.

 ## How to use it?